l2beat/l2beat/packages/backend/discovery/morph/ethereum/diffHistory.md

 -        "0x31110622D6CA24c9FF307d6ae1715F16E47F16A0"
 +        "0xB822319ab7848b7cC4537c8409e50f85BFb04377"
       description:
 +        "The main contract of the Morph chain.
 Allows to post transaction data and state roots, implements challenge mechanism along with proofs.
-Sequencing and proposing are behind a whitelist"
+Sequencing and proposing are behind a whitelist."
     }
 ```